• Home

 };

-To learn more about the specific configuration options that are available in this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available in this SDK, read the SDK's API docs.

 PHP